-CMI is a special five-day introduction to Canisius, Campus Ministry, Buffalo and the spirit of our Jesuit, Catholic University.
-It is open to ALL new Canisius College students including the first year students in the class of 2023 and all transfer students.
+CMI is a special five-day introduction to Canisius, Campus Ministry, Buffalo and the spirit of our Jesuit college.
+It is open to ALL new Canisius College students.

 Community: We acclimate students to their new community of friends and collaegues and make introductions to a variety of friendly Campus professors, other undergraduate and graduate students and a variety of helpful staff members.
 By week's end, you'll know a great variety of friendly faces in advance of the start of New Student Orientation.
 This is a great opportunity for the incoming class to meet their classmates and experience our campus community.

 Simplicity: We take value in simple living as a college.
 We place less emphasis on material goods and focus more on what are the essentials of life.
 We eat simply, live simply and are joyful for who we are and not merely what we have.

 Social Justice: Charitible giving is a fine thing, but discovering the root causes of injustice is at the heart of a Jesuit education.
 We perform acts of service on this day while exploring the needs of the communities we visit, putting people and their dignity at the forefront of the learning experience of the day.

 Spirituality: Morning prayer and Evening Reflection mark every day of CMI.
 We even wrap up the CMI experience with a one day retreat on the beach!

 Resident students will move in 5 days early during the first day of CMI, Saturday August 21.
 Commuters will learn their new commute to school.
 The program precedes New Student Orientation and ends with breakfast on the morning Orientation begins.
 Freshmen then immediately transition into New Student Orientation.
 All meals and program transportation will be provided.
 Participants are expected to abide by the Canisius Community Standards and be present for all activities.